 There is an extensive core path network utilising the existing forestry tracks throughout Achnabreac Forest.
 The site may therefore have a moderate level of foot traffic.
 The core path network is located south of the Proposed Development.
-The removal of young conifers will likely result in the Proposed Development being visible from the track.
-As shown in Figure 5 Craig Murrail is located between Towers 111 to 113.
+As shown in the map below, Craig Murrail is located between Towers 111 to 113 of the Inveraray to Crossaig Reinforcement OHL.

-Figure 5 - Core Path Network
+Core Path Network